RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 Clustering uses multiple cores and resources of multiple instances to overcome scaling challenges.

 In a Redis Cloud cluster, the keyspace is partitioned into hash slots.
-At any given time a slot resides on and is managed by a single Redis server.
+At any given time a hash slot resides on and is managed by a single Redis server.

-An instance that belongs to a cluster can manage multiple slots.
-This division of the key space, known as _sharding_, is achieved by hashing the key names, or parts of these (key hash tags), in order to obtain the slot in which a key should reside.
+An instance that belongs to a cluster can manage multiple hash slots.
+This division of the key space, known as _sharding_, is achieved by hashing the key names, or parts of these (key hash tags), in order to obtain the hash slot in which a key should reside.

 Even when using multiple Redis processes, the use of a Redis Enterprise Cloud cluster is nearly transparent to the application that